HermanLaboratory/FHTL_python_for_beginers/README.md

-# Follow Herman to Learn (FHTR): Python for Beginers
+# Follow Herman to Learn (FHTL): Python for Beginers